bizz84/SwiftyStoreKit/README.md

 **NOTE**: Please ensure that you have the [latest](https://github.com/Carthage/Carthage/releases) Carthage installed.

-## Swift 3.0
+## Swift 2.2/2.3/3.0

+Swift 2.2 support is available on the [swift-2.2 branch](https://github.com/bizz84/SwiftyStoreKit/tree/swift-3.2) and compiles correctly on Xcode 7.3.x and Xcode 8 GM.

-Swift 3.0 support is currently available on the [swift-3.0 branch](https://github.com/bizz84/SwiftyStoreKit/tree/swift-3.0) and compiles correctly as of Xcode 8 beta 3.
+Swift 2.3 support is available on the [swift-2.3 branch](https://github.com/bizz84/SwiftyStoreKit/tree/swift-2.3) and compiles correctly as of Xcode 8 GM.

-Swift 2.2 compatibility is preserved on the master branch.
-Once Xcode 8 is officially released:
+Swift 3.0 support is currently available on the [master](https://github.com/bizz84/SwiftyStoreKit/tree/master) and compiles correctly as of Xcode 8 GM.

-* the master branch will be renamed to `swift-2.2`
-* the `swift-3.0` branch will be renamed to `master`

 As for versioning:

-* Swift 3.0 work will be tagged as version `0.5.x`
+* Swift 3.0 is tagged as version `0.5.x`
+* Swift 2.3 is tagged as version `0.4.x`
-* Swift 2.2 work will be tagged as version `0.3.x`
+* Swift 2.2 is tagged as version `0.3.x`

 ## Sample Code
 The project includes demo apps [for iOS](https://github.com/bizz84/SwiftyStoreKit/blob/master/SwiftyStoreDemo/ViewController.swift) [and OSX](https://github.com/bizz84/SwiftyStoreKit/blob/master/SwiftyStoreOSXDemo/ViewController.swift) showing how to use SwiftyStoreKit.